boyski/pmaudit/README.md

 have data with sufficient granularity to tell you which prereqs were required by which targets.

-It can be used as a shell wrapper.
-In this mode it's equivalent to pmash, generating per-target dependency data in make format.
+It can also be used as a shell wrapper.
+In this mode it's equivalent to pmash, generating per-target dependency data in make format, but slower.

 ### pmash